 If you are concerned that a child or young person is at risk of or is experiencing abuse or neglect, you should report it straight away

-If you have concerns about your child’s Education Health and Care Plan (EHCP) or have any questions any special educational needs and disability (SEND), you can contact 01925 442917 or your child’s plan coordinator.
+If you have concerns about your child’s Education, Health, and Care Plan (EHCP) you can contact 01925 442175 or your child’s EHC Plan coordinator.